jdrenteria/liri-node-app/README.md

 ![](images/liri-spotify-example.PNG)

-Shows liri using BandsInTown API
+Shows liri using BandsInTown API (This was done in the mac which is borrowed.
+Thats the reason it has a differnt name)
 ![](images/BandsInTown.png)